-The NSPCC also provides free and independent advice about HSB: NSPCC Learning -Protecting children from harmful sexual behaviour and NSPCC -Harmful sexual behaviour framework
+The NSPCC also provides free and independent advice about HSB: Harmful sexual behaviour (HSB) or peer-on-peer sexual abuse | NSPCC Learning

 The Lucy Faithfull Foundation has developed a HSB toolkit, which amongst other things, provides support, advice and information on how to prevent it, links to organisations and helplines, resources about HSB by children, internet safety, sexual development and preventing child sexual abuse.
+ECSA Toolkit | Lucy Faithfull Foundation

-Contextual Safeguarding Network-Beyond Referrals (Schools)provides a school self-assessment toolkit and guidance for addressing HSB in schools.
+Contextual Safeguarding Network provides a school self-assessment toolkit and guidance for addressing HSB in schools.